Ace Hardware: North America

 In 2010, Tim-Br Mart Group acquired licensing rights to the Ace brand name in Canada.
 By February 2012, Ace had 400 locations outside of the United States.
 Four years later, Rona, Inc., signed an agreement with Ace Hardware for the master license to the Ace brand in Canada.
 Lowe's completed its acquisition of Rona in May 2016.
 Rona assigned the Winnipeg office as Ace Canada, formally TruServ Canada, to manage the Ace Brand.
-As of June 2016, there are 62 Ace-branded stores in Canada.
+As of June 2016, there were 62 Ace-branded stores in Canada.
 Beginning in 2017, Lowe's Distribution Center began to service Ace Canada retailers.

 In March 2020, Peavey Mart acquired Ace Canada, as well as the master license and began to service the 107 Canadian locations.
 In June 2024, Peavey Industries announced it would end its relationship with Ace International and the Ace Canada dealers with the license ending at the end of the year.
 Ace International subsequently announced in October that it will no longer support or supply Ace Canada dealers in 2025.

 In December 2021, Ace opened its first location in Mexico using its new turnkey franchise model.